Syha-01/animeVerseAPI/README.md

 A production-ready RESTful Web API built with Go, serving as the backend for the AnimeVerse mobile application.
 This project demonstrates a structured Go application with authentication, database interactions, and third-party API integration.

+This is a general setup for the AnimeVerse API.
+For a more comprehensive documentation you can visit the [AnimeVerse API Documentation](https://anime-verse-api-documentation.vercel.app/docs).

 ## Features

 *   **Synchronous REST API**: Full CRUD operations for managing user anime lists and viewing anime details.